apache/spark/docs/streaming-programming-guide.md

 </div>
 </div>

-Note that these advanced sources are not available in the `spark-shell`, hence applications based on these advanced sources cannot be tested in the shell.
+Note that these advanced sources are not available in the Spark shell, hence applications based on these advanced sources cannot be tested in the shell.
+If you really want to use them in the Spark shell you will have to download the corresponding Maven artifact's JAR along with its dependencies and it in the classpath.

 Some of these advanced sources are as follows.